Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/color/color.md

 ## Description

-This class stores informations about a color.
+This class stores information about a color.

 ## Static methods